Computation Alignment: Capacity Approximation without Noise Accumulation: Introduction

-In this paper, we make progress on this issue by deriving a new capacity approximation result for the multi-layer relay network with an approximation gap dependent only on the number of source nodes in the network and on the fading statistics, but independent of the depth of the network.
-In other words, unlike the approximation result in \cite{avestimehr11}, the approximation guarantee here is not affected by increasing the depth of the relay network.
+In this paper, we make progress on this issue by deriving a new capacity approximation result for the time-varying, multi-layer relay network with an approximation gap that is independent of the depth of the network.
+However, unlike the approximation result in \cite{avestimehr11}, our guarantee depends on the fading statistics.
+Specifically, we assume that each channel coefficient is drawn independently according to a Rayleigh distribution.

 Our approach is built around the compute-and-forward framework proposed by \cite{nazer11a}.
 In this framework, each transmitter encodes its message into a codeword drawn from the same lattice codebook.
 As a result, all integer combinations of codewords are themselves codewords, enabling relays to decode linear functions of the transmitted codewords rather than treating interference as noise.
+If these functions are invertible, then the destination can use them to infer its desired messages.

-While the use of lattice codes seems like a natural fit for this setting, it alone is insufficient to approach the network capacity, as was shown recently in \cite{niesen11}.
+While the use of lattice codes seems like a natural fit for this setting, it alone is insufficient to approach the network capacity, as was shown recently in \cite{niesen12}.
 The primary reason is that this scheme approximates the wireless channel with complex-valued channel gains by a channel with integer-valued channel gains.
 The residual signals not captured by this integer approximation are treated as additional noise.
-It is this additional noise that ultimately limits the performance of this scheme in the high signal-to-noise ratio (SNR) regime.
-This obstacle was overcome in \cite{niesen11} in the high SNR limit by combining compute-and-forward with the rational alignment scheme due to Motahari \emph{et al.} \cite{mgmk09}.
+It is this non-integer penalty that ultimately limits the performance of this scheme in the high signal-to-noise ratio (SNR) regime.
+This obstacle was overcome in \cite{niesen12} in the high SNR limit by combining compute-and-forward with the rational alignment scheme due to Motahari \emph{et al.} \cite{mgmk09}.

 For the time-varying channels considered here, we propose a new scheme, termed \emph{computation alignment}, that allows for a much sharper analysis at finite SNRs.
-Our scheme couples compute-and-forward with a signal-alignment scheme inspired by ergodic interference alignment \cite{nazer09}.
-This approach decomposes the wireless channel with time-varying complex-valued channel gains into several subchannels with constant integer-valued channel gains, over which lattice codes can be employed efficiently.
+Our scheme combines compute-and-forward with a signal-alignment scheme inspired by ergodic interference alignment \cite{ngjv12IT}.
+By carefully matching channel realizations, our approach decomposes the wireless channel with time-varying complex-valued channel gains into subchannels with constant integer-valued channel gains, over which lattice codes can be employed efficiently.